igorakkerman/easypeasy/README.md

 Removes the specified environment variable.

-### Start Menu operations
+### Create start menu shortcuts

 #### New-StartMenuShortcut

-Creates a new shortcut in the Start Menu.
+Creates a shortcut to start an application in the Start Menu.

 *Example:*
 ```powershell